jbottum/t5pat/langchain_markdown46.md

 ```
 ### Loading time summary

+The following are the loading times for the XL Model.

 ```
 Loading times for model google/flan-t5-xl
 Tokenizer Loading Time: 0.54048 seconds
 Model Loading Time: 131.81162 seconds
 Pipeline Loading Time: 0.57841 seconds
 ```
-The loading times show that flan-t5-xl model takes 131.1 seconds, whereas the Pipeline loads in 0.71 seconds and the the tokenizer is the shorest with 0.58 seconds to load.
+The loading times show that flan-t5-xl model takes 131.1 seconds, and the Pipeline loads in 0.57 seconds.
+The tokenizer is the shorest with 0.54 seconds to load.
+Compared to the Large model, the XL took ~8x longer (131.1 vs 17.2) to load the model, and about 5x longer to load the pipeline (0.57 vs 0.11).
+The XL loaded tokenizer 40% faster than the Large (0.54 vs 0.94).
+The big outlier is the model loading time at over 2 minutes, and methods to optimize this delay needs to be reviewed in future discussions or experiments.

 ## Further reading